lsg551/matricula-online-scraper/CONTRIBUTING.md

 this project yet, use some kind of static type checker to ensure type safety wherever possible.
 I recommend [Pyright](https://github.com/microsoft/pyright), this is not enforced though.
 Also, always use type hints wherever possible!

+### Release Workflow

+After merging a pull request into the main branch, create a new release with a detailed description as well as a tag.
+This tag ref will trigger a workflow to build and publish the package to PyPi.